 Cats are smaller than other domestic counterparts like dogs and cannot be compared to their wild family animals like lions and cheetahs.
 However, if you wish to raise a Maine Coon, then you need to know that it has a majestic size.

 When you compare the Maine Coon cat size with that of a normal cat, you will realize that Maine Coons are bigger.

 Maine Coons are known for their friendly personality and unmistakable appearance.

 In addition to these proudly possessed characteristics, Maine Coons are the largest of all domestic cat breeds in the world.

-As for height, Maine Coon can stand 8 – 16 inches tall, which is taller than a normal cat.
+As for height, the Maine Coon stands 8 – 16 inches tall, which is taller than a normal cat.

-The weight of a Maine Coon cat far exceeds that of a normal cat.
-Since a normal domestic cat weighs roughly 10 pounds, whereas a Maine Coon weigh more than double, with the possibility of reaching 25 lbs!
+The weight of a Maine Coon cat also far exceeds that of a normal cat.
+Since a normal domestic cat weighs roughly 10 pounds, whereas the Maine Coon weighs 8 – 25 lbs!

 As you will appreciate, the big Maine Coon is actually a giant cat.
 They are often referred to as ‘gentle giants’ due to their huge size and lovably affectionate nature.

 The Maine Coon is a giant cat with a shaggy coat full of long hair and is known for its sweet and loving temperament.

 Typically, this is the only long-haired cat breed that has its native home in the United States.